Olmesartan medoxomil, amlodipine.

-Elderly (age 65 years or over): In hypertensive patients, the olmesartan AUC at steady-state is increased by ca 35% in older people (65 - 75 years old) and by ca 44% in very old patients (>75 years old) compared with the younger age group (see Dosage & Administration).
+Elderly (age 65 years or over): In hypertensive patients, the olmesartan AUC at steady-state is increased by ca 35% in elderly people (65 - 75 years old) and by ca 44% in very elderly people (>75 years old) compared with the younger age group (see Dosage & Administration).
 This may be at least in part related to a mean decrease in renal function in this group of patients.
-The recommended dosage regimen for older people is, however, the same, although caution should be exercised when increasing the dosage.
+The recommended dosage regimen for elderly people is, however, the same, although caution should be exercised when increasing the dosage.

-The time to reach peak plasma concentrations of amlodipine is similar in older and younger subjects.
-Amlodipine clearance tends to be decreased with resulting increases in AUC and elimination half-life in older people.
-Increases in AUC and elimination half life in patients with congestive heart failure were as expected for the patient age group in this study (see Precautions).
+The time to reach peak plasma concentrations of amlodipine is similar in elderly and younger subjects.
+Amlodipine clearance tends to be decreased with resulting increases in AUC and elimination half-life in elderly people.
+Increases in AUC and elimination half-life in patients with congestive heart failure were as expected for the patient age group in this study (see Precautions).

 Renal impairment: In renally impaired patients, the olmesartan AUC at steady state increased by 62%, 82% and 179% in patients with mild, moderate and severe renal impairment, respectively, compared to healthy controls (see Dosage & Administration and Precautions).

 Amlodipine is extensively metabolised to inactive metabolites.
 Ten percent of the substance is excreted unchanged in the urine.
 Changes in amlodipine plasma concentration are not correlated with the degree of renal impairment.
 In these patients, amlodipine may be administered at the normal dosage.
 Amlodipine is not dialysable.